-Dr. Patrick Cawley is the chief executive officer of Medical University of South Carolina (MUSC) Medical Center and Vice President for Clinical Operations of the Medical University of South Carolina.
-Prior to his current position, he served as the chief medical officer of MUSC Medical Center.
+Dr. Patrick J. Cawley is the chief executive officer of MUSC Health and vice president for health affairs of the Medical University of South Carolina.
+In this role, he oversees all clinical matters as they relate to MUSC, including MUSC Health, the Medical University Hospital Authority, and University Medical Associates.
+Previously, he served as the chief medical officer of MUSC Medical Center.
 In that role he was responsible for the quality and safety of all patient care programs as well as direct oversight of clinical service lines.
-He has led MUSC’s improvement in quality and patient safety.
-The University Healthsystem Consortium recognized these efforts in 2012 by awarding the coveted Rising Star honor to MUSC.
+He has led MUSC’s improvement transformation in quality and patient safety, which was recognized by the University Healthsystem Consortium in 2007 and again in 2012 by awarding the coveted Rising Star honor to MUSC.

 Dr. Cawley co-founded the first hospital medicine program at Duke University and later managed a private practice hospital medicine group in Conway, South Carolina.
-He is a Past-President of the Society of Hospital Medicine.
-Dr. Cawley has worked in both academic and nonacademic hospitals and has served as a consultant to numerous hospitals in hospital medicine program development.
-He is a frequent lecturer on the competitive advantages of hospitalist programs as well as implementation of patient safety and quality programs in hospitals.
+He has worked in both academic and nonacademic health systems and has served as a consultant to numerous hospitals in hospital medicine program development.